Radiologic Science program

 Undergrad major View a sample plan for Diagnostic Medical Sonography with Echocardiography In-depth detailsfor Diagnostic Medical Sonography with Echocardiography Catalogfor Diagnostic Medical Sonography with Echocardiography Learn more for Diagnostic Medical Sonography with Echocardiography

-A program within Health Professions
+A program within the Department of Health Professions

 Careers in Radiologic Science

-Studying Radiologic Sciences will allow you to help people through major life events.
+Help people through major life events.
 Depending on the track you choose, you could provide an ultrasound to a pregnant mother, give x-rays to help doctors heal a broken bone, or provide radiation therapy treatment to people battling cancer.

 What distinguishes UWL's Radiologic Science programs?